alchemyplatform/aa-sdk/site/packages/aa-accounts/light-account/index.md

 - `chain: Chain` -- the chain on which to create the client.

-- `owner: SmartAccountSigner` -- the owner EOA signer responsible for signing user operations on behalf of the smart account.
+- `signer: SmartAccountSigner` -- the EOA signer to connect to the account with for signing user operations on behalf of the smart account.

 - `entryPoint: EntryPointDef` -- [optional] the entry point contract address.
 If not provided, the entry point contract address for the client is the connected account's entry point contract, or if not connected, falls back to the default entry point contract for the chain.
 See [getDefaultEntryPointAddress](/packages/aa-core/utils/getDefaultEntryPointAddress.html#getdefaultentrypointaddress).